-The purpose of this CME activity is to raise providers' level of awareness in recognizing and preventing sexual harassment in the workplace.
-The awareness includes knowledge of types of sexual harassment and effects of sexual harassment on the healthcare organization including healthcare team members and patients and their families.
-In addition, this CME activity will suggest strategies healthcare team members should use to prevent sexual harassment in the workplace.
+The purpose of this CME activity is to educate physicians, advanced practice nurse practitioners, physician assistants, and other clinical healthcare professionals regarding sexual harassment in the workplace.
+This includes recognition of the types of sexual harassment and the effects of sexual harassment in healthcare organizations, including effects on healthcare team members and patients and their families.
+This CME activity will provide strategies healthcare team members can use to prevent sexual harassment in the workplace.